THARUN1024/sql-global-layoffs-2020-2022/README.md

 ## Technologies Used

 - **SQL**: Structured Query Language used for data manipulation and analysis.
-- **MySQL**: The relational database management system used for storing and managing the data.
+- **PostgreSQL**: The relational database management system used for storing and managing the data.